NIKT-UDIT/udit/udit-cfp.md

   review elsewhere.
 + Papers will be published with Open Access, and authors otherwise retain all rights to their contribution.
-+ At least one author must register for the conference and present the work at the conference
++ At least one author must register for the conference and present the work at the conference.
 + The upper page limit is 14 pages (including references).
   There is no lower page limit, and short contributions are welcome and will be assessed acording to the same criteria.